RamonNesheiwat/AI-Tic-Tac-Toe/README.md

-An AI based game of Tic-Tac-Toe.
+An AI based game of Tic-Tac-Toe created in Java.